(855) 575-6376

 Risk Factors for Asbestos Poisoning

-It’s also important to note that asbestos poisoning can affect those who are not directly exposed to asbestos.
-Family members of workers who bring home asbestos fibers on their clothing and individuals living near asbestos mines or factories are also at risk.
-Recognizing these risk factors is essential for early detection and prevention of asbestos-related diseases.
+It is also important to note that asbestos poisoning can affect those who were not directly exposed to asbestos themselves.
+Family members of workers who brought home asbestos fibers on their clothing, and individuals living near asbestos mines or factories, are also at risk through what is known as secondary exposure.
+Roughly 27 million people were exposed to asbestos from 1940 to 1979, and many of them did not work directly with the material.

 Shortness of Breath from Asbestos Exposure